hblakely/hblakely/README.md

 making a system do what I wanted, and not what it was intended to do, made me feel alive.
 Networks, System Administration, Kali Linux, and DEFCON were all I could think about for quite some time.

-  Alas, I met a love interest in the last term of my college career; and realized that InfoSec, while attractive, may not be the choice for me.
+  Alas, I met a love interest in the last term of my college career; and I realized that InfoSec, while attractive, may not be the choice for me.
 Too close to a degree to change course again, I finished my major but began looking for employment in another sector.